mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 ##Blocking Spam Domains Using Google Webmaster Tools

 I have added the creation of a Google Disavow text file called google-disavow.txt.
 This file can be used in Google's Webmaster Tools to block all these domains out as spammy or bad links.
 Use with caution.

-## Blocking Agressive Bots at Firewall Level Using Fail2Ban

-I have added a custom Fail2Ban filter and action that I have written which monitors your Nginx logs for bots that generate a large number of 444 errors.
-This custom jail for Fail2Ban will scan logs over a 1 week period and ban the offender for 24 hours.
-It helps a great deal in keeping out some repeat offenders and preventing them from filling up your log files with 444 errors.
-See the Fail2Ban folder for instructions on configuring this great add on for the Nginx Bad Bot Blocker.

 ## Blocking Bad Bots and User-Agents Strings for those who cannot use this full blocker?
 Lots of people are at the peril of their hosting company and do not have root access to the server running behind their web site.
 If this is your situation check out the automatically generated robots.txt file which will help you to some degree to keep a lot of Bad Bots and User-Agents out of your sites.